VanshikaDubey1/Digital-Love-Letter/README.md

 ## 💌 Description

-**Digital Love Letter** is a cute, playful webpage that delivers a hidden message of love.
+**Digital Love Letter** is a cute, playful webpage that delivers a hidden message of love

 Complete with a floating teddy bear, secret password gate, animated hearts, and background music – this project is all about charming surprises and emotional expression through code.

 > _“Click the teddy to unlock the love...”_